 - Finely diced serrano chile

-- Crushed chicharrón (sometimes called pork cracklings in English)
+- Crushed chicharrón (called pork cracklings in English)

-While the beans are cooking, cut the stem-end of the tomatoes off and roast them under the broiler in the oven with the onion, chiles and optional garlic.
+- While the beans are cooking, remove the stems of the tomatoes and roast them under the broiler in the oven with the onion, chiles and optional garlic.
 Turn them to the other side when you notice them getting darkened.
 Remove from the broiler and set aside.

 - On the stovetop, cook the bacon in a frying pan until it is moderately crispy.
 Remove from the pan and drain on paper towels.
 Tear the bacon into bite-sized pieces and set aside.

 - Next, cook the chorizo over medium heat in a frying pan, making sure to break up the meat into small pieces.
 Be sure not to overcook the chorizo.
 Drain on paper towels if necessary.

 - By this time, the beans should be halfway done.
 Remove the pot from the heat.
 If desired, you can gently alleviate the pressure by using an oven mitt to set the pressure gauge slightly off-kilter to allow steam to escape until the safety valve unlocks.
 Caution: it will be very hot and will burn you if you don’t protect yourself with an oven mitt.
 I like to also use a kitchen towel to catch the steam carefully in addition to wearing the mitt.
 If you’re not confident about trying this method, don’t worry – just let the pot sit after you’ve removed it from the heat until you hear the safety valve unlock.
 It will take a little longer that way, but if you’re at all nervous about safety because you’re a first-time pressure cooker user, just let it rest and cool on its own.